 At Green Hasson Janks, we are here to help you and your company navigate the complexities of the implementation of this new standard and with determining the impact to your year-end reporting to the users of your financial statements.
 To help clear up the confusion and learn the details of this new standard, contact Dan Landes

-Dan Landes, CPA, is a is a principal within the Firm’s Audit Practice and has over 10 years of public accounting experience.
-Dan leads the Firm’s Technical Consulting Group over revenue recognition and the application of the upcoming changes to the revenue recognition guidance.
-Dan also helps lead…Learn More
+Dan Landes, CPA, has over 10 years of public accounting experience and leads the Firm’s Technical Consulting Group over revenue recognition and the application of the upcoming changes to the revenue recognition guidance.
+Dan also helps lead the Audit Department’s Entertainment and Media practice…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More